DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-04-08-searching-for-a-school.md

 It will require JavaScript and an Ajax call to look up the results - we can’t progressively enhance a select as there are close to 30k schools to search from!
 This means we’ll need a no-js journey - likely to be a search box and a results page.

-A reason to do this over and above a search results page is how quickly you can use this to narrow down your results.
-The feedback is immediate - particularly for schools you know and are familiar with.
+A reason to do this over and above a search results page is how quickly users can narrow down search results.
+The feedback is immediate - particularly for schools they know and are familiar with.

-This design assumes that all schools that might be needed will be listed - because all schools will be listed in the Get information about schools service.
-There are likely times when this will not be the case, such as early years settings.
+This design assumes that all schools that might be needed will be listed.
+There may be times when this will not be the case, such as early years settings.
 For those cases, we'll need the ability to add free text rather than picking from one of these options.

 ## Suggesting likely schools